13 Fair Trade Gifts That Truly Keep On Giving

 Ethical and fair trade gifts online have become much more popular in 2020, so sending and receiving a gift card to an ethical online marketplace ensures someone gets exactly what they want in a safe and sustainable way.

-- Ocelot Market is one of the best places for responsible shopping—and finding unique items like Turkish shoes and handcrafted beaded jewelry from around the globe.
+- Ocelot Market is one of the best places for responsible shopping—and finding unique items like Turkish shoes and handcrafted beaded jewelry from ethical jewelry brands from around the globe.
 They have gift cards available in $25, $50, $100, and $200 denominations.

 - Ten Thousand Villages: With a maker-to-market mentality, Ten Thousand Villages is attempting to break cycles of generational poverty while igniting social change.
 They’re the place to shop for unique, sustainable, and downright beautiful fair trade accessories, homewares, kitchen items, and body care products.
 They sell physical gift cards but why waste the plastic when they also have e-cards?